20centcroak/github-cheatsheet/cheatsheet.md

 >Everything up-to-date

 ## Deleting a file
-In the previous state we have explored, our remote repo is in synch with our local repo, our working copy contains *fileA.txt* wit git rm --cached .\fileA.txt rm 'fileA.txt'
+In the previous state we have explored, our remote repo is in synch with our local repo, our working copy contains *fileA.txt* with modifications that are not staged and *fileb.txt* which is not under version control.
+Suppose you want to remove *fileA.txt* from version control:

+    git rm --cached .\fileA.txt
+>rm 'fileA.txt'

-PS D:\perso\courses\git course\hands on\repos\projecta> git status
+    git status
-On branch master
+>On branch master
 Your branch is up to date with 'my_remote/master'.

 Changes to be committed: